Meet the Festival Orchestra Musicians

 Viola

-Lenny Schranze, viola (February), is violist of the Ceruti String Quartet and Professor at the Rudi E. Scheidt School of Music of the University of Memphis.
+Lenny Schranze, viola, is violist of the Ceruti String Quartet and Professor at the Rudi E. Scheidt School of Music of the University of Memphis.
 He is a Valade Fellow and coordinator of strings and the advanced quartet program at The Interlochen Center for the Arts.
 As a chamber musician, Lenny has performed nationally, including at Carnegie Hall’s Weill Recital Hall, and internationally in Switzerland, South Korea, and Brazil.
 His solo recordings include the works for viola and piano by Robert Schumann and the sonatas of Johannes Brahms.
 Mr. Schranze has been honored by Chamber Music America for “excellence in chamber music instruction” and received the Dean’s Creative Achievement Award from the University of Memphis.
 He earned degrees from the Eastman School of Music and the New England Conservatory, studying with Heidi Castleman, Heiichiro Ohyama, Dorothy Delay, Max Aronoff, and Evelyn Jacobs.
 Recent projects include the MSR Classics release of Quartets by Brahms and Debussy.
-This is his second year at Arizona Musicfest.
+This is his third year at Arizona Musicfest.

 Brant Taylor